Category: Uncategorized

 Ankle Sprains in Summer Sports: How to Heal and Prevent Reinjury

-Summer is prime time for weekend pickup games, hiking trips, and tennis matches—but it’s also peak season for ankle sprains in summer sports.
+Ankle Sprains in Summer Sports: How to Heal and Prevent Reinjury Summer is prime time for weekend pickup games, hiking trips, and tennis matches—but it’s also peak season for ankle sprains in summer sports.
 A single misstep can stretch or tear the ligaments that support the ankle, causing pain, swelling, and instability.
-Whether you rolled your ankle on the court or twisted it during a trail run,…
+Whether you rolled your…

 -